 8. Swap an expensive habit for a cheaper one.

 Do you have a habit of eating out when you don’t feel like cooking?
 Stock up on easy and less expensive meals like frozen pizza or pre-made dinner kits!
 Do you order a grande iced chai from Starbucks with embarrassing frequency (no—just me)?
 Buy the concentrate from the grocery store or make your own.
-Find your own swaparooski and give it go.
+Find your own swaparooski and give it a go.
 You still get to enjoy the things you love, you’ll just spend less money doing it.

 9. Keep a visual of your big goal handy.

-Maybe you want to save for a house, or pay off your student loans.
+Maybe you have a big goal, like buying a house, or paying off your student loans.
 Remind yourself what you want.
-Put a visual representation of your goal somewhere you can see.
+Put a visual representation of your long term goal somewhere you can see.
 Put a picture in your wallet.
 Change your phone background or lock screen to that perfect backyard patio, or maybe a radiant sunrise to capture that feeling when you pay off your credit card.
 Every purchase gets measured against this overarching goal.
-Suddenly, the six-pack of socks from Amazon seems a lot less important right now.
+Suddenly, the six-pack of socks from Amazon seems a lot less important right now and that money stays in the savings account instead.

 For everyone who wants to spend less money:

 10. Use a budget.

 Yep, we said it.
 You need a budget.
 You might think a budget is restrictive, but it can actually give you financial freedom.
 A budget isn’t about not spending, it’s about creating a spending plan that highlights what you want and downplays what you don’t actually value.

 Picture this: your favorite pair of jeans is on sale (ok, you already have three pairs, but it’s on sale!).
 Non-budgeting you is SO tempted to spend $50 on the jeans.
 You on a budget is not.
 That’s because you know you’re only $300 away from being fully funded for that new phone you really need, and you’d rather spend your money toward that.
 Easy peasy—thanks budget!